For just over four years now, the Elwha River has run free.

 With the dams now down, scientists are hoping those numbers will rebound significantly, especially since most of the river runs through the pristine Olympic National Park.
 The first step is for the fish to take advantage of their newly expanded habitat — a process that has already begun.

-“Salmon of all species very rapidly moved into habitats they haven’t been able to get to for 100 years,” says Ian Miller, an oceanography instructor at Peninsula College and a coastal hazards specialist.
+“Salmon of all species very rapidly moved into habitats they haven’t been able to get to for 100 years,” says Ian Miller, Coastal Hazards Specialist with Washington Sea Grant.
 “That was happening effectively in the same season as the blockages were removed in most cases.”

 Scientists report adult fish from all the species have returned, including Chinook and coho.
 “We’re seeing increases in sockeye salmon, and we also see bull trout,” says George Pess, watershed program manager at the National Oceanic and Atmospheric Administration’s Northwest Fisheries Science Center.
 “We’re not seeing as much pink and chum as we’d like, but overall we’re seeing a positive response for the majority of the populations in terms of where they are going in the watershed.”